Pratham123456Barot/Credit-card-Validator/README.md

 # Credit Card Validator
-A simple C++ program I wrote in my first computing course @SFU which validates credit card numbers using Luhn's Algorithm.
+Developed a C++ application which helps to validate credit card numbers using Lunh's alogorithm.